The Best Cherry Cheesecake Recipe

 • In a medium saucepan add water, and whisk in cornstarch, sugar, and lemon juice.
 Place the saucepan over medium heat and continue to whisk constantly until the sauce starts to thicken.

-⅓ cup Water if using fresh cherries, 1 tbsp Cornstarch, 2 tbsp Sugar, 1 tbsp Fresh lemon juice
+⅓ cup water if using fresh cherries, 1 tablespoon cornstarch, 2 tablespoons sugar, 1 tablespoon fresh lemon juice

 • Add cherries and cook until the sauce starts to boil lightly stirring occasionally.
 When the sauce is ready, it will have thickened and be evenly bubbling throughout.
 Remove the pan from the heat and let it cook to room temperature before transferring it to an airtight container and storing it in the fridge until you are ready to use it.